-Each author has reviewed PMR's policy on Conflict of Interest and has completed the Disclosure Form (at http://ees.elsevier.com/pmrjournal) which must be returned to the PM&R editorial office along with the Conditions for Submission Form.
-A notation of a conflict of interest will be included as a footnote on the first page of the article.
+Each author has reviewed PM&R's policy on Conflict of Interest and has completed the Disclosure Form (http://www.icmje.org/coi_disclosure.pdf) which must be returned to the PM&R editorial office along with the Conditions for Submission Form.
+A notation of a disclosure will be included as a footnote in the article.

 In consideration of the action of PM&R reviewing, editing and accepting this manuscript (including text, tables, figures, audio, video and/or other supplemental files) for publication, the author(s) agree to transfer, assign, or otherwise convey all copyright ownership, including any and all rights incidental thereto, exclusively to the AAPM&R, in the event that this work is published in PM&R. If your manuscript is not accepted for publication, then all said rights return to the author(s).
 For officers or employees of the U.S. government, AAPM&R recognizes that works prepared as part of their official government duties are in the public domain, but they must still sign the Conditions for Submission form.